muledagnaw/HE-Employee-Attrition-Analysis-/README.md

 ## 💡 Insights & Interpretation

 * Attrition is concentrated in specific **job roles** and **educational backgrounds**
-* **Female employees** show higher turnover, suggesting potential cultural or structural issues
+* **Male employees** show higher turnover, suggesting potential cultural or structural issues
 * **Early-career employees** are more likely to leave, highlighting onboarding and career growth opportunities
 * **Salary increases alone** may not be sufficient to significantly reduce attrition